singlecla/singlecla/cla.md

 This section assures project stewards that my contributions come under acceptable license terms.

-### Others' Work

-When I make contributions including others' work:

-1. I promise to mention in comments to my pull requests when it isn't clearly licensed under permissive open license terms that Blue Oak Council rates "bronze" or better at <https://blueoakcouncil.org/list>.

-2. I promise to include copies of copyright notices, license terms, and other licensing documentation in my contribution, so the project steward can tell from files in the project's repository who licensed what work under what terms.

 ### My Own Work

 When I make contributions of my own work: